RN Special Procedures Cath Lab

 EDUCATION: Graduation from a qualified, nationally-accredited nursing program.

-EXPERIENCE: One year of nursing experience in an acute care setting preferred
+EXPERIENCE: One year of nursing experience in an acute care setting.
+Preferred experience in Cath Lab, ICU, ED, Post Critical Care or PACU.

 LICENSURE OR CERTIFICATION: Current RN licensure permitting work in the State of Arizona and Basic Life Support (BLS) certification required.
 Some departments such as OR, Ambulatory Surgery, Pediatrics/PICU, PACU, and GI Lab will require advanced life support certification (ACLS and PALS).